Jsyro/bc-vcpedia/applications/application-bc-correction.md

 # 1. Primary Document

 ## 1.1.
 Introduction
-This document details the Governance Framework (GF) for [BC Corrections](https://www2.gov.bc.ca/gov/content/justice/criminal-justice/corrections) as an actor involved in the verification of verifiable credentials (VC) with the mobile verifier in BC Wallet.
+This document details the Governance Framework (GF) for [BC Corrections](https://www2.gov.bc.ca/gov/content/justice/criminal-justice/corrections) as an actor involved in [verifiable credential](https://www.w3.org/TR/vc-data-model/#abstract) exchanges.

-Verifiable credentials will allow Corrections Reception Team Members to be more confident and secure in allowing individuals gaining access to Correctional Centres.
+Verifiable credentials will allow BC Corrections to be more confident and secure in delivering services to individuals.

 ## 1.2.
 Terminology and Notation